Neloy-Barman/Blender-Artworks/Hard_Surface_Modeling.md

 * When we want to create a cut on the object of a particular shape, we will select the cutter shape and the object pressing **Shift**.
 Then press **Ctrl+-** to apply bool tool and cut the object.
 It applies the boolean modifier automatically.
 To use this we have to enable the **Bool Tool** add-on from preferences.
 * The object we use as cutters can be moved to seperate collection, so that when the work is done we can turn them off for hassle free work.

+* It's a better habit to create bevel with even number of segments.
+It's because if we create a lower poly version of the object, we will make bevels less dense.
+So, that we can select every second edge of the bevel and dissolve them.
+This will cut the resolution of the bevel in half.
+* If we use odd number, then we may have to remove an edge that holds the flatness of the bevel.
+But we don't want to disturb the outer edges.
+* Before we cut anything, we need to smooth out the mesh.
+Perform auto-smooth, which smoothens certain angles and others.
+We have to do this for every object.
+* Don't move beveled cutter to that much deep that intersects with edge that will be or is beveled.
+So, we want to avoid overlapping of bevels.
+It's possible but it requires a lot of working in terms of topology fixing.
+* Before symmetrizing, we need to reset the rotation and we can do it by pressing **Ctrl+A** and select **Rotation**.